tom-seddon/beeblink/docs/tech.md

 - `print_server_string` (same justification as the `*` commands, and
   it helps a bit with throughput)

-It's fine for both routines to be the same.
+It's fine for both routines to be the same, but make sure then that `link_begin_send_with_restart` returns with carry clear...

 Preserve X/Y. Preserve `payload_counter`.